kesleta/ATEAMS/README.md

 for (spins, occupied, satisfied) in Chain(SW, steps=1000):
 	<do whatever>
 ```
-The plaquette Swendsen-Wang is, besides Glauber, the most efficient implementation in this library; the above chain (excluding the time required to construct the lattice) runs in ~10 seconds using LinBox on an Apple M2.
+The plaquette Swendsen-Wang is, besides Glauber, the most efficient implementation in this library; the above chain (excluding the time required to construct the complex) runs in ~10 seconds using LinBox on an Apple M2.
 There are ${\approx}2.4 \times 10^9$ total entries in the boundary matrix for this particular $4$-torus, but only ${\approx}2.4 \times 10^5$ are nonzero, for a density of ${\approx}0.01\%$; the LinBox features _immensely_ reduce the time required to perform the matrix-reduction computations.

 You can turn on a progress bar for your simulation using the